jonuuh-mc/.github/profile/README.md

-## minceraft.
+## Minecraft things
-> (mods for 1.8.9, mostly designed for hypixel)
+> (mods for forge 1.8.9, mostly designed for hypixel)

-### most of this stuff is unfinished
+### Most of this stuff is unfinished

 ---
-more or less finished:
+More or less finished:
 - barriermodels
 - nickfinder
 - energyreporter
 -

-unfinished but usable to some extent:
+Unfinished but usable to some extent:
 - betternametags (private for now)
 - mwcompass
 - camerautil